The Epstein files are just the latest fracture hitting Trump's MAGA coalition

 He did reverse course Sunday night, calling on the House to pass a measure to release the files "because we have nothing to hide."

-joining the House in 2021, has also recently apologized for "toxic politics," warned Trump's attacks have jeopardized her family's safety and reiterated her support for Trump's presidency.
+After joining the House in 2021, she has also recently apologized for "toxic politics," warned Trump's attacks have jeopardized her family's safety and reiterated her support for Trump's presidency.

 Still, the public fight over the Epstein files is the culmination of months of criticism from some conservatives toward Trump's policy agenda, as cracks in the MAGA coalition begin to show.